Robbie Grossman Player Props: Rangers vs. Blue Jays

 - Grossman is batting .231 with eight doubles, seven home runs and 23 walks.

-- Grossman has had an RBI in 18 games this year (31.0%), including nine multi-RBI outings (15.5%).
-He has also driven home three or more of his team's runs in four contests.
+- In 31.0% of his games this season, Grossman has had at least one RBI.
+He's picked up more than one in 15.5% and driven in three or more of his team's runs in four contests.

-- He has scored in 48.3% of his games this year, with two or more runs scored in 12.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.